concourse/rfcs/035-operator-user-separation/proposal.md

-- Also, when working on the super-admin concept (concourse/concourse#4192), We found that a lot of the features of the superadmin only made sense in the light of having a separate team for the super-admin personna.
+- Also, when working on the super-admin concept (concourse/concourse#4192), We found that a lot of the features of the superadmin only made sense in the light of having a separate team for the super-admin persona.

 # Proposal

-- Renaming the `main` team into `operator` team.
+- Renaming the `main` team into the `operator` team.

 - On startup, Concourse would start with either the `operator` team only or both the `operator` and the `main` team.